This easy pickled daikon radish will be ready to eat in just one day. It’s sweet, tangy, delicious, and requires almost no prep!

 - Daikon radishes - Japanese food and it means ‘’big root’’, white turnip, white radish, or simply radish (or some even call it white carrot) is a long white root vegetable with a mild flavor.
 It is also called a winter radish and it has an elongated shape and comes in different sizes.

-- Vinegar - for the vinegar solution we used rice wine vinegar.
-This can be easily substituted with white wine vinegar or apple cider vinegar.
-But for the best result, I prefer using rice wine vinegar.
+- Vinegar - For the vinegar solution, we used rice wine vinegar.
+Although white wine vinegar or apple cider vinegar can be easily substituted, I prefer using rice wine vinegar for the best result.

-- Red chili pepper - or red pepper flakes are optional add-ons that in my opinion complete this dish.
-For non-spicy picked, leave it out completely.
+- Red chili pepper - Or red pepper flakes—are optional add-ons that, in my opinion, complete this dish.
+If you prefer a less spicy option, leave it out completely.

 Want to Save This Recipe?